From Baptist Health South Florida

 AFib can increase your risk for heart failure and other heart-related complications.
 But any person who has AFib needs to evaluate the risk for stroke and discuss ways of lower that risk with a primary care physician or cardiologist.

 “Patient-centric devices or patient-owned devices for management of arrhythmia will only grow in popularity,” said Dr. Pascual.
 “But just like any other screening tool, it’s appropriate to use in certain patient populations that may have certain risk factors or may have certain symptoms that will give us a higher pre-test probability or a higher suspicion that something may be going on.”

 However, usage of these devices in the general population can be problematic.

 Dr. Pascual points out: “If the appropriate indication is not there, that will lead to many, and not just a few, but many false positive results.”
 And, he adds, there could be many false negatives.
 There are also those who may ignore accurate readings and not follow up with a doctor.

-The study presented at the AHA event was conducted from May through October 2020.
+A study of nearly half a million wearable-device users found that the devices were "able to accurately detect irregular heart rhythms, indicating possible atrial fibrillation.”
 Investigators from Massachusetts General Hospital and fitness wearable manufacturer, Fitbit, remotely enrolled more than 455,000 adult smartwatch or fitness-tracker users in the U.S. None of the study participants had a self-reported prior diagnosis of atrial fibrillation.